LOADING ...

 And then in the of all this

-gave us money not to teach our children Irish
+They us money not to teach our children Irish

 And so we lost our

-feels all the painful feelings
+Still all the painful feelings

-And this to massive self-destruction
+And this leads to self-destruction

 Alcoholism, drug